JohnRuben717/VR-DBZ-tribute/README.md

 1. Clone the repository to your local machine.
 2. Ensure that you have any necessary dependencies installed.
 This project relies on A-Frame and the aframe-extras extension.
+3. GokuSSJ.mp4 and GokuSSJ3.mp4 in the final/assets/videos (reson the video file size were big)

 ## Usage